Discover informational resources for you and your patients

 [Onscreen text]

-Prior to injection, remove excess air from the syringe.
-To do that, hold the syringe upright for several seconds to allow air bubbles to rise.
-Because of the viscous nature of the medication, bubbles will not rise as quickly as those in an aqueous solution.
+Once you've prepared the injection site, hold the syringe upright for several seconds to allow air bubbles to rise.
+Due to the viscous nature of the medication, bubbles will not rise as quickly as those in an aqueous solution.

-Once bubbles have risen to the top of the medication, remove the needle cover and slowly depress the plunger to push out the excess air from the syringe.
 Small bubbles may remain in the medication.
-Large air gaps, however, can be minimized by pulling back on the plunger rod to pop air bubbles prior to expelling the air very slowly.
-Air should be expelled very carefully to avoid loss of medication.
-If medication is seen at the needle tip, pull back slightly on the plunger to prevent medication spillage.
+Large air gaps can be minimized by pulling back on the plunger rod to pop air bubbles prior to expelling the air very slowly.

 SUBLOCADE is for subcutaneous injection only.
 Do not inject intravenously, intramuscularly, or intradermally.